-AMD is a trademark of Advanced Micro Devices, Inc. Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
-Intel.
-Core.
-Thunderbolt. and vPro are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
+AMD, Ryzen, and Radeon are trademarks of Advanced Micro Devices, Inc. Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
+Intel and Thunderbolt are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
 Microsoft and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 USB Type-C and USB-C are registered trademarks of USB Implementers Forum.
-DisplayPort[TM] and the DisplayPort[TM] logo are trademarks owned by the Video Electronics Standards Association (VESA®) in the United States and other countries.
-Wi-Fi is a registered trademark of the Wi-Fi Alliance®.
+DisplayPortTM and the DisplayPortTM logo are trademarks owned by the Video Electronics Standards Association (VESA®) in the United States and other countries.
+Miracast and Wi-Fi are registered trademarks of Wi-Fi Alliance.